codingphasedotcom/codingphase-blog/post/van-nguyen-nguyen-interview.md

 ### If you were to go back into time and give yourself an advice to make it easier to learn to code what would you say?

-Just focusing on learning 1 programming language from the beginning and make sure I understand the fundamental of programming
+Just focusing on learning 1 programming language from the beginning and make sure I understand the fundamental of programming.
+HI HI